BERLIN INTERNSHIP SEMINAR: WORKING CULTURES, URBAN CULTURES

 Your preparation, attendance, and participation are crucial.
 Please complete the required readings, be on time for each class, and contribute energetically and meaningfully to the discussions.
 A class participation mark will be awarded on the basis of your engagement in class discussions.
 As this seminar convenes only once a week, only one absence will be excused.
 Missing more than one class will affect your participation grade for this class.
 Please consult the Student Handbook for BCB’s policy on absences.
 This mark makes up 30% of the final grade.

 A course reader is required for this class, but keep in mind that some of the readings we will be discussing are not included.
 Though all the texts you will be required to read are included in the syllabus (and listed on the course website), the highly topical nature of this course means that we will also be sending around up-to-date articles, essays, and videos to enrich our discussions.
 Students are encouraged to do the same.

-Students are required to write two 1,000-page papers and one blog post.
+Students are required to write two 1,000-word papers and one 500-word blog post and prepare one in-class presentation.
 Please see below for more details including deadlines.
 Both papers are to be submitted to the course instructor by email.
 The blog entries are to be posted on the course website.

 Internship Course Website

 The website accompanying this seminar features the syllabus, online readings, some additional materials on the seminar’s main subjects, as well as blog posts created by students.
 Students are encouraged to comment on each other’s blog posts and upload images to the website gallery (this will also be considered when determining their participation grade).
 The website facilitates students’ exchange of reflections on their internships and the assigned readings beyond the classroom.